 (3) Option C. Fixed flexible option then Tier 2 Long-Term Rate option

-«Customer Name» shall elect for each Member(s) up to a fixed Average Megawatt amount of Above-CHWM Load that will be served with a combination of power sold at a Tier 2 Short-Term Rate, Tier 2 Vintage Rate, or with Dedicated Resources.
+«Customer Name» shall elect for each Member(s) up to a fixed Average Megawatt amount of Above-CHWM Load that will be served with: (1) Firm Requirements Power at the Tier 2 Short-Term Rate, (2) Firm Requirements Power at a Tier 2 Vintage Rate, if applicable, (3) Dedicated Resources, or (4) a combination of amounts of (1), (2) and (3).

-At the time of election, «Customer Name» shall notify BPA of the fixed Average Megawatt amount of applicable Above-CHWM Load BPA will serve up to under the flexible option for the duration of the contract.
+At the time of election, «Customer Name» shall notify BPA of the fixed Average Megawatt amount of applicable Above-CHWM Load that will be served up to under the flexible option for the duration of the contract.
 BPA shall update the following table to state such amounts.

 «Customer Name» shall purchase and BPA shall serve the applicable remaining Above-CHWM Load with Firm Requirements Power sold at the Tier 2 Long-Term Rate.